garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 ## ❓ Questions and 💪 Exercises

-Question ❓: What is this AggregatorV3Interface.sol file?
+- Question ❓: What is this AggregatorV3Interface.sol file?
 What exactly does it do?
+- Question ❓: What are the differences between using a `require` and a `revert` in our `onlyOwner()` modifier?
-Question ❓: You added some console.logs to your tests, you run `forge test` and you don't see them.
+- Question ❓: You added some console.logs to your tests, you run `forge test` and you don't see them.
 What is missing?

 ## 🛠️ Links and Resources